Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Reason with Capability Boundary

 \subsection{Results}

 \autoref{tab:optimize} compares the performance of the original models, the baseline BoostAbstention, and our proposed monitoring strategies.
 We highlight the following key observation.

-\textit{\textbf{Observation 1: our strategies enable LRMs to recognize unsolvable questions without compromising their accuracy on solvable ones.}}

-Although the original models achieve acceptable Accuracy (ACC), their Hard Abstention (HA) is zero, indicating a complete lack of ability to abstain on questions beyond the capability boundary.
-Moreover, almost all Overflow is 100\%, suggesting that most incorrect cases arise because LRMs struggling to solve a hard question until exceeding the context length.
+\textit{\textbf{Observation 1: our strategies enable LRMs to recognize eventually unsolved questions while maintaining comparable accuracy on solved ones.}} Although the original models achieve acceptable Accuracy (ACC), their Hard Abstention (HA) is zero, indicating a complete lack of ability to abstain on questions beyond the capability boundary.
+Moreover, almost all Overflow is 100\%, suggesting that most incorrect cases arise because LRMs struggling to solve a hard question until context limit.

-Promisingly, both Monitor\(_{\text{express}}\) and Monitor\(_{\text{hidden}}\) achieve strong performance.
+Promisingly, both strategies achieve strong performance.
 First, their ACC remains nearly unchanged compared to the original models, showing that good reasoning performance is preserved.
-Meanwhile, the substantially high HA (almost 100\%) demonstrates that LRMs can now effectively identify problems beyond the capability boundary.
+Meanwhile, the substantially high HA (almost 100\%) demonstrates that LRMs can now effectively identify likely-unsolved questions.

 Surprisingly, and contrary to the observation from \citet{kirichenko2025abstentionbench}, the baseline BoostAbstention has almost no effect in our scenario.
 This reveals that mathematical reasoning problems differ from outdated or unsafe requests: abstention cannot be induced simply by system prompts, but instead requires boundary signals encoded in hidden states or reasoning expressions.